BaileyPillon/yt-dlp-playlist-downloader/README.md

 Downloads Youtube playlist links via yt-dlp as both mp4s and mp3s.
 The inspiration for this simple .py script is because of the constant YouTube deletions.

+# Manual usage of yt-dlp by cmd line arguments
+Placeholder

 # TO DO

 Add directory sorting